Why garlic is one of the 10 best foods for men’s sexual health

 Is garlic a sexual enhancer?

 A study by the University of Alabama proved that allicin, a powerful compound produced in garlic, boosts blood flow.
-And according to one informal study, that boost in blood flow has serious benefits for men.
+And according to one informal study, the boost in blood flow has serious benefits for men when it comes to maintaining an erection.

-Although there is a lack of formal research to prove the effectiveness and evaluate dosing, it appears that the allicin in garlic has the potential not only decrease risk of heart attacks but aid in the ability to maintain erections.
+Although there is a lack of formal research to prove the effectiveness and evaluate dosing, it appears that the allicin in garlic has the potential not only to decrease the risk of heart attacks but aid in the ability to maintain erections.
 This is the primary reason garlic is considered a libido booster.
 But you may need to seriously increase your fresh garlic intake if you want to use garlic as a sexual enhancer.
+(Can you handle eating several cloves per day?)

 Garlic and honey for men